afr741/globalcot-react/README.md

-Desined by Invision, Coded by Anushervon Rakhmatov
+Developed by Anushervon Rakhmatov for GLobalcot Ltd Central Asia